BrantaOps/branta-windows/README.md

 ## External dependencies

-Branta uses no external dependencies; Branta-Mac is purely native Swift.
-Third Parties are security holes.
+Branta uses no external dependencies; Branta-Windows is purely native C-Sharp (with the exception of Ardalis - see https://github.com/BrantaOps/branta-windows/issues/45)

 ## Building